wp-graphql/wp-graphql-subscriptions/README.md

 This plugin extends WPGraphQL to support GraphQL Subscriptions, allowing clients to receive real-time updates when WordPress content changes.
 It provides a reference implementation for real-time messaging in WordPress using native WordPress technologies (no external services required).

+## 🚀 Quick Demo

+Want to see GraphQL subscriptions in action?
+After installing the plugin:

+1. Navigate to `/wp-content/plugins/wp-graphql-subscriptions/client/test-demos.html`
+2. Choose any of the 4 working demos
+3. Follow the on-screen instructions to connect and subscribe
+4. Update a post in WordPress admin and watch the real-time updates!

+**Note**: This requires specific LocalWP configurations for multiple SSE connections.
+See [Development Setup](#development-setup) below for details.

 ## Features

 ### Server-Side (WordPress Plugin)